Why People + Automation Is the Right Approach to Accessibility Testing

 The argument for automation is pretty simple.
 It’s fast, it’s relatively hands-free, and it’s able to keep up with the speed of content creation and the dynamic nature of the internet.

-When we audited more than 1,000 websites using our own automation solution, it was able to detect up to 70% of common accessibility issues — and automatically fix about two-thirds of them.
-That rate is higher than any other automation solution on the market, but it also clarifies the need for people to be involved.
+When we audited more than 1,000 websites using our own automated solution, it was able to detect up to 70% of common accessibility issues that violated the Web Content Accessibility Guidelines (WCAG) — and automatically fix about two-thirds of them.
+That’s a higher success rate than any other automation tool on the market.
+But even the best automation has limits, and that’s where human expertise becomes critical.

 Is a Manual Audit Enough for My Website?